gfcwfzkm/ihp-inverter/README.md

 ## Tools

 This project uses the [IIC-OSIC-TOOLS Docker Container](https://github.com/iic-jku/IIC-OSIC-TOOLS) (Release 2025.11) and the files / repository assumes to be extracted in the base design folder (`/foss/designs/ihp-inverter`).

+## NOTES

+The testbench assumes that the extracted spice netlist from the layout has been renamed from `inverter.spice` to `inverter_ext.spice`.
+This is something that has to be performed **manually** after performing PEX with magic.